-Other works by this author: Sylva Americana or a Description of the Forest Trees Indigenous to the United States (1832); The American Poultry Yard; Comprising the Origin, History, and Description of the Different Breeds of Domestic Poultry, with Samuel Allen (1850) (full-text: Internet Archive,
+Other works by this author: Sylva Americana or a Description of the Forest Trees Indigenous to the United States (1832) (full-text: Internet Archive) (accessed 2021-11-09); The American Poultry Yard; Comprising the Origin, History, and Description of the Different Breeds of Domestic Poultry, with Samuel Allen (1850) (full-text: Internet Archive) (accessed 2021-11-09).

 Annotation: As the book title indicates, Browne presents information pertaining to soil productivity through incorporation of organic matter.
 He served as head of the agricultural division of the Patent Office from June 9, 1853, through 1859.
 He also published a book (cited above) calling for native tree planting directed especially at farmers.
 MVG

 Cited in: Harwood (1983); Harwood (1990); Kirschenmann (2004)

 Garden City NY: Doubleday, 1960.
 280p.
 Reprint of the first edition of Walden, published in Boston by Ticknor and Fields in 1854.

 Full-text: Florida State University (accessed 2021-11-09)

 Annotation: Thoreau’s advocacy for living simply, in accordance with nature, included a strong conservation message for agriculture.
 “By avarice and selfishness and a grovelling habit, from which none of us is free, of regarding the soil as property, or the means of acquiring property chiefly, the landscape is deformed, husbandry is degraded with us and the farmer leads the meanest of lives.
 He knows Nature but as a robber.”
 Chapter 7.
 MVG